slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Some people feel the rain.
 Others just get wet."
 -- Bob Marley*

-> *"If you have to ask what jazz is, you'll never know."
+> *"If you have to ask what jazz is, you’ll never know."
 -- Louis Armstrong*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."